 I mean, it was definitely the hormones.
 Namely the estrogen that my body was pumping out like some kind of titty factory.
 They’re also the very same chemicals that have endowed me with soft skin, a sultry voice, and curves that’ll put your eye out (if I do say so myself).
 I’m capable of saying all this self-aggrandizing shit about myself now, but back then I was convinced that no one would ever really see me and my soft, fiery, naked little heart, protected as it was with all my ample padding.
 I developed the unconscious habit of slumping my shoulders forward to deemphasize my breasts, which left my posture in the shape of a collapsing star.
-I know that’s a dramatic way to put it, but I’m a dramatic sort of person.
+I know that’s (2), but I’m (3).

 I would take baths that lasted for an eternity.
 You know those statues of the Virgin Mary in her little blue grotto, all melancholy and serene?
 If you were to lay one of those statues on its back — that’s how I felt (and still feel) when I’m in the bath.
 I took refuge there.
 Floating for hours was my small act of protest against the gravity of my body.
 I basically lived in the tub, soaking and dreaming and writing little poems and magic symbols in the steam on the glass.
 It became a sort of temple, and I its prune-fingered priestess.

 The bath was the one place where I felt like my true self and not someone trapped inside a cartoon drawing of a “sexy lady,” a figure I wasn’t sure I wanted to be.
 It was the one place I didn’t need to censor my body by covering it in giant sweatshirts.
 It was the one place where I was safe to be just as hot, naked, and soft as I actually am, without getting dragged into whatever fantasy people have when they see large breasts on a small girl.
 In the bath, my thoughts would float into the steam and sink underwater into deafness.